 Take away: Multiply donors through challenge grants.

 Know your budget and remain fiscally responsible.
 Develop a “business” (i.e., financial, marketing, public relations) plan.
 Develop long-term strategies for sustainable funding.
 Seek ways to earn income.
 Invest in the health of your own organization.

-Take away: Operational support is essential for the health of your organization and requires thoughtful planning and action.
+Take aways: Operational support is essential for the health of your organization and requires thoughtful planning and action.
+Don’t neglect it.